jeremypbeasley/canlis_j/studio.markdown

   partner: not LEGO whatsoever
   is_featured: true
   is_visible: true
-  is_slideshow: false
+  is_slideshow: true
   photo_duration: 2600
   photos:
   - title:
-    url: "/uploads/lego.jpg"
+    url: "/uploads/lego_thumb.jpg"
   - title:
+    url: "/uploads/lego_thumb2.jpg"
+  - title:
-    url: "/uploads/lego1.jpg"
+    url: "/uploads/lego_thumb3.jpg"
   is_collection:
   items:
 - title: Camp Canlis "Camper's Kit"
-  desc: A playful retreat where service began with the raising of a flag, a bugle
-    call, and building a campfire.
-A little adventure, a lot of laughter, and dinner in a yurt got us through that Spring!
+  desc: While the nation argued about dining indoors, Camp Canlis was a playful dining retreat where service began with the raising of a flag, a bugle call, and building a campfire.
+A little adventure, a lot of laughter, and dinner in yurts got us through a difficult Spring!
 Artwork by Don Clark for Invisible Creature.
   year: 2020
   type: Apparel / Accessories
   price: 45